Anti-Racism Data Act

 An opportunity to do better

-The legislation has been informed by the thoughts of more than 13,000 British Columbians through engagement with Indigenous Peoples and racialized communities, as well as key stakeholders such as the B.C.
-Human Rights Commissioner, First Nations Leadership Council, the BC Association of Aboriginal Friendship Centres and Métis Nation BC.
+The legislation was informed by the thoughts of more than 13,000 people in B.C. through engagement with Indigenous Peoples and racialized communities, as well as partners such as the B.C.
+Human Rights Commissioner, First Nations Leadership Council, the BC Association of Aboriginal Friendship Centres and Métis Nation British Columbia.

-It’s one of the first pieces of legislation to be co-developed with Indigenous Peoples under the Declaration on the Rights of Indigenous Peoples Act.
+It is one of the first pieces of legislation to be co-developed with Indigenous Peoples in alignment with the Declaration on the Rights of Indigenous Peoples Act .

 We’ll continue to work with Indigenous Peoples and racialized communities as we implement this legislation.